Bloons Tower Defense: Bloons TD 6

-Bloons TD 6 is the newest game in the main Bloons TD series.
+Bloons TD 6 is the sixth game in the main Bloons TD series.
 After being announced on March 28, 2017, it was released for the iOS App Store and the Google Play Store on June 14, 2018.
 A Steam version was released on December 17, 2018.
 Unlike all earlier games, Bloons TD 6 does not have a Flash-based counterpart on the Ninja Kiwi website.

 In Bloons TD 6, it is played from a 2.5D perspective, as opposed to the 2D perspective of previous Bloons Tower Defense games, and utilizes 3D computer graphics.

-Bloons TD 6 expands on traditional Bloons Tower Defense gameplay with "Heroes", who will automatically level up once placed, making them stronger as the game progresses.
-Monkeys of the same type can be merged into extremely expensive but extremely powerful versions of themselves called "Paragons", combining the power of its constituent monkeys into a single strong monkey.
+Bloons TD 6 expands on traditional Bloons Tower Defense gameplay with "Heroes", who will progressively level up once placed, making them stronger as the game progresses.
+3 "Tier 5" Monkeys of the same type can be merged with money and other copies of the monkey into extremely expensive but extremely powerful versions of themselves called "Paragons", combining the power of its constituent monkeys into a single strong monkey.
 Certain maps contain obstacles that can prevent many monkeys from seeing or attacking over them.

-Maps are chosen at the discretion of the player, and more difficult ones are unlocked by completing games on each map.
+Maps are chosen at the discretion of the player, and more difficult ones are unlocked by completing games on easier maps that you have not completed before.
 As the player completes games on the same map by playing on different game difficulties, additional game modes become unlocked for that map.
 In standard gameplay, each map can be played on three different game difficulties.
 On top of the standard game mode, Bloons TD 6 offers multiple additional game modes that use certain rules and restrictions, such as limiting what monkeys the player can use or making Bloons stronger in some aspects.
 Players can create games featuring rules not present in ordinary games, for example, they may limit the number of monkeys that may be used.
 These can be created using the "Challenge Editor", and these can be played by other players using the "Challenge Browser".